 If you’ve ever worked a boring booth at a Trade Show, you’ve most likely been the victim of the “avoiders.”
 Those passers-by who liken you to Medusa and refuse to look your way for fear of being turned to stone.
 You notice them by the way they engage actively with booth 1145, take a quick glance at your booth with that lonely poster and brochure, and then, hurriedly walk past you with their eyes carefully averted.
 After enough of these avoiders, you may start to wish you had some of those smiley-faced, squishy stress-balls to throw at them.

 This year, with some careful planning and a little creativity, you may be able to grab people’s attention and keep them engaged without resorting to assault and battery.
 Obviously, the lengths that you go to create interest at your booth may be limited by your budget, so it’s important to think about what this trade show means to your business and how engaging 10, 50, or even 1000 target individuals may bring more work your way in the coming months.
-Once you’ve got your budget ironed out, you can start getting those creative juices flowing.
+Once you’ve got your budget ironed out, you can start getting those creative juices flowing to come up with trade show ideas to attract customers.

 Get Out Your Lasso